Natural health products good manufacturing practices pre-inspection package: Checklist for packagers

 Sanitation program (section 48)

-- List of cleaning and sanitizing agents
+- cleaning and sanitizing agents to be used

-- Facility cleaning schedule
+- facility cleaning schedule

-- Cleaning completion logs
+- cleaning completion

-- Personnel hygiene training
+- personnel hygiene training

 Operations (section 49)

-- Receiving and sampling records for packaging components
+- sampling records for packaging components

-- Product disposition, distribution, return and disposal logs and records
+- product disposition, return and disposal

-- Quality technical agreements with contractors (for example, manufacturers, packagers, labellers, importers, warehouses, test labs, wholesalers, quality assurance consultants) and suppliers
+- Quality agreements with contractors (for example, manufacturers, packagers, labellers, importers, warehouses, test labs, wholesalers, quality assurance consultants) and suppliers

 Operations (section 50)